 I was born and raised on the Big Island of Hawai’i.
 Growing up in Hawai’i allowed me to gain a first-hand appreciation for our beaches, waters, forests, mountains, our ‘āina.
 I found a passion for landscape photography in high school and have pursued all sorts of photography since then.
-Now I specialize in real estate and vacation rental photography, and do landscapes and timelapse for fun.
+Now I specialize in landscape and timelapse photography.
 I recently graduated from the University of Hawai’i at Hilo with a Bachelor of Business Administration degree and moved to Nebraska for work.

 What equipment do I use?